Notes on the Geography of Austria : Vienna

 Time for a time-waster's stroll around the Innere Stadt, the core of the historic city.
 For a serious inspection, see Rolf Toman, ed., Vienna: Art and Architecture (1999).

 Here's that core, as shown in a model built in the early 1850s by Eduard Fischer.
 It's in the Historical Museum of the City Of Vienna and shows the city just before its wall was removed later in the decade and replaced by the Ringstrasse or ring road.
 The Danube Canal is on the left.
-St. Stephen's Cathedral is far and away the dominant building in the city.
+St. Stephen's Cathedral is the dominant building in the city.
 On the right, the gardens of the Hofburg or Habsburg palace are prominent, with the palace to their left, marked by a prominent courtyard.
-Just inside the city wall and at the lower right, the temple-form Theseum stands in a patch of trees.
+Just inside the city wall and at the lower right, the tiny temple-form Theseum stands in a patch of trees.

 The Donau Kanal was originally a branch of the Danube.
 About 1870 it was canalized.
 Its general course and relationship to the main river is like a bow to which the bowstring of the river is tied.
 The river, or bowstring in this metaphor, is about eight miles long.

 Seen from the top of St. Stephens, the city spreads southwesterly far beyond the line of the old wall.
 The Michaelerkuppel or dome of the Hofburg is on the far right.
 Closer to the skyline and near the center of the image there is a pair of domes, dark with light-colored ribs.
 They mark the city's twin museums of art history and natural history.
 The massive building between and slightly below them is the national library.